KillahPotatoes/KP-Liberation/README.md

 * Tweaked: Terrain aligment will be persistent during repeat building of objects (like walls).
 Thanks to [veteran29](https://github.com/veteran29)
 * Fixed: Player got custom recoil and aiming coefficients on respawn.
 * Fixed: Rare script error on closing respawn screen directly after joining the mission.
+* Fixed: Players could deploy multiple FOBs when they selected deploy fast enough on the same container.
+* Fixed: It was possible to disassemble a mortar in preview.
+* Fixed: Preview vehicles could get saved if you shut down the mission right after canceling the build process or if you'd still the preview in front you.

 ### 0.955 (24th June 2017)
 * Added: Some small aesthetic things for the buildlist